sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 ### Machine Language

 Machine languages are very similar to idealized natural languages.
-We also want to ssplit the input into a series of parts and then make sure those parts adhere to the grammar of the machine language.
+We also want to split the input into a series of parts and then make sure those parts adhere to the grammar of the machine language.
 That's how a compiler can *recognize* an arbitrary string as a directive, just like you recognize the strings above as sentences.